kochetkov-av/go-unsafe-type-conversions/README.md

 # Golang unsafe type conversions and memory access
-Code samples used in article.
+Code samples used in article https://hackernoon.com/golang-unsafe-type-conversions-and-memory-access-odz3yrl.

 To run benchmarks:
 ```